vvaraldi/Inspection_Rando_Orford/README.md

 Must :

 Piority 1
-- add a delete function in front of each inspection in the history if admin is logged
+- When creating a user is logs automatically with this new user.
+It should stay with the current logged person.

 Piority 2
 - Remove selectable issues in inspection form are not showing any kind of check box.
-- When creating a user is logs automatically with this new user.
-It should stay with the current logged person.

 Priority 3
 - remove the 8 character minimum for the password

 Priority 4
 1 - Créer une inspection avec un lieu en cliquant sur l'image.